methylene/parsed-args/README.md

 This must be done manually, or implemented on top of this parser.

 It is also not possible to register <i>converters</i> and <i>validators</i> for parameter <i>values</i>.
-Parameter values are always treated as strings or lists of strings, and conversion of.
+Parameter values are always read as strings or lists of strings, and no conversion or validation is performed apart from checking the <i>cardinality</i>
-The only exception from this rule is currently the convenience method `Argument#parseLong`.
+of the parameter.
+For example, marking a parameter as required means that its cardinality should be exactly `1`.